ryanoasis/nerd-fonts/readme.md

 ## Other

-* previously known as 'nerd-filetype-glyphs-fonts-patcher'
+* previously known as 'nerd-filetype-glyphs-fonts-patcher', 'font-nerd-icons'

 ## License